Dr Clare Applegarth from Clifton Beach Medical and Surgical takes a moment to discuss travel medicine.

 Unwell After Travelling Overseas

 If you start to feel unwell when travelling home or even after being overseas, it’s really important that you speak with your doctor and tell them that you’ve been overseas.
 Diseases such as malaria can take even up to four weeks to start making you feel unwell.
-For public health, it’s very important that we diagnose these promptly and make sure that the diseases don’t spread in our community.
+For public health, it’s very important that we diagnose these promptly and make sure that the diseases don’t spread in our local community.